Kilmar Abrego Garcia is back in the US, charged with human smuggling as attorneys vow ongoing fight

 Abrego Garcia’s wife and lawyers offer a much different story.
 They say the now 29-year-old had as a teenager fled local gangs that terrorized his family in El Salvador for a life in Maryland.
 He found work in construction, got married and was raising three children with disabilities before he was mistakenly deported in March.

-The fight that became a political flashpoint in the administration’s stepped-up immigration enforcement now returns to the U.S. court system, where Abrego Garcia appeared Friday after being returned from El Salvador.
+The fight became a political flashpoint in the administration’s stepped-up immigration enforcement.
+Now it returns to the U.S. court system, where Abrego Garcia appeared Friday after being returned from El Salvador.
 He faces new charges related to a large human smuggling operation and is in federal custody in Tennessee.

+Speaking to NBC’s Kristen Welken in a phone interview Saturday President Donald Trump said it was not his decision to bring Abrego Garcia back.
+“The Department of Justice decided to do it that way, and that’s fine,” he said.
+“There are two ways you could have done it, and they decided to do it that way.”
+Trump said it should “be a very easy case.”

-Attorney General Pam Bondi called Abrego Garcia “a smuggler of humans and children and women” in announcing the unsealing of a grand jury indictment.
+In announcing Abrego Garcia’s return Attorney General Pam Bondi called him “a smuggler of humans and children and women” in announcing the unsealing of a grand jury indictment.
 His lawyers say a jury won’t believe the “preposterous” allegations.

 Sen. Chris Van Hollen, who visited Abrego Garcia in El Salvador, said his return to the U.S. was long overdue.